derykmakgill/derykmakgill3/privacy.md

 ## Archive Services

-Archive.org, Archive.Today, are hereby notified that I request they do not archive this site without written permission from me.
+Archive.org, Archive.Today, and similar services are hereby notified that I request they do not archive this site without written permission from me.